-Brief and accurate written notes will be kept of all incidents and child protection or child in need concerns, discussions and decisions made, and the reasons for those decisions, relating to individual pupils.
-These notes are significant especially if the incident or the concern does not lead to a referral to other agencies.
+As prescribed in KCSIE 2024, we will keep detailed, accurate and secure written records of all concerns, discussions and decisions made, including the rationale for those decisions.
+This will include where referrals were or were not made to an outside agency such as LA children's social care or the Prevent programme.
+These notes and rationale are significant especially if the incident or the concern does not lead to a referral to other agencies.
 This information may be shared directly with other agencies as appropriate.
 All contact with parents and external agencies will be logged and these will be kept as CP records.
-The school will take into account the views and wishes of the child who is the subject of the concern but staff will be alert to the dangers of colluding with dangerous "secrets".
+The school will take into account the views and wishes of the child who is the subject of the concern, but staff will be alert to the dangers of colluding with dangerous "secrets".